Tuition: AQA Psychology/Sociology

 I gave up classroom teaching in 2014 to fulfil the increasing demand for my tutoring services following our move to Bradford in 2012.

-I thoroughly enjoy working with bright young people interested in the behavioural sciences and find that my work as a consultant, trainer and counsellor/therapist enables me to bring ‘real life’ applications into the classroom which help bring academic Psychology and Sociology so much more alive for the students.
-(Conversely, I also find that the academic research I do for the tuition extends my own understanding and makes my work as a consultant, trainer and counsellor/therapist that much more effective.)
-As a former head of department, I understand how exam boards work and keep in contact with a number of key figures at the boards to ensure I keep myself updated.
+I thoroughly enjoy working with bright young people interested in the behavioural sciences and find that my work as an adult trainer and counsellor/therapist, as well as my previous experience in consultancy, enables me to bring ‘real life’ applications into the classroom which help bring academic Psychology and Sociology so much more alive for the students.
+(Conversely, I also find that the academic research I do for the tuition extends my own understanding and makes my work as a trainer and counsellor/therapist that much more effective.)
+As a former head of department, I understand how exam boards such as AQA work and I maintain contact with key influencers at AQA such as Cara Flanagan.

 Private tuition sessions usually take place in the dedicated office/tuition room in my house and normally last one hour.
 Though I prefer to work from home (for easy access to my resources), I will travel short(ish) distances to tutees – though I charge extra to cover my time and travel costs*.